april19833/currency-1.5/contracts/README.md

 #### Root Policy

-The responsibility of the RootPolicy contract in this system is to manage the community treasury, act as the authorized party to rebind all getter/setters, and to execute transactions fed to it from authorized EcoGovernance contracts.
+The responsibility of the RootPolicy contract in this system is to manage the community treasury, act as the authorized party to rebind all getter/setters, and to execute transactions fed to it from authorized CommunityGovernance contracts.
 The Root Policy will remain proxied.
 Specifically the root policy:

 - Executes commands from community governance contracts
 - Manages the community treasury